 Previous research themes have included: ecotourism and women’s empowerment; environmental contamination and women’s bodies; agroecological practices and pesticide contamination; and the permeability of the human body.

 I worked for 3 years as a Research Scholar in Environmental Studies at the Voinovich School of Leadership and Public Affairs, writing stories and coordinating media coverage for the Energy & Environment team.

 I self-publish my own poetry, which is available on my Lulu platform, Barnes & Noble, and Amazon.
 I am an outdoors advocate, a steadfast lover of reading (and collecting too many) books, and I prefer drinking black coffee with good conversation.

-My favorite pastimes include laughing with my friends, traveling to gain new perspectives, and practicing yoga.
-In this life, I aspire to become a certified yoga instructor, an informal holistic health counselor, and an academic instructor in feminist-environmental geography.
+My favorite pastimes include laughing with friends, traveling to gain new perspectives, and practicing yoga.

 My clarity at the current moment has come from years of introspection, and time.
 My own story has been formatively shaped by a series of crippling health failures, and a commitment to heal myself before I can try to heal the world around me.

 I have been very candid throughout my recovery process on my blog ‘Body Mind Bella.‘ I share my words, thoughts, and emotions not only as a way to overcome my own fears but as a way to share stories with you, my readers.
 I have always been a storyteller at heart.

 The personal, and the political.
 The ecological, and the anthropological.
 These seemingly disparate perspectives, I have found through both my research and my ‘real life’ experiences, are not as divergent as we may initially assume.

 My journey to this discovery has been tumultuous, excruciating, fascinating, and humbling.
 Come join me, as I continue to share this story of the human-environment intersection.